gnisco/project-2/README.md

               - Try to submit the form with an invalid email address and verify that a relevant error message appears.
               - Try to submit the form with all inputs valid and verify that a success message appears.

-List Filters: - Go to the "Electric Vehicles" page.
-              - Select price filter and ensure only items with selected price range show.
-              - Select type filter and ensure only items with selected typ show.
-              - Select Range filter and ensure only items with selected mile range show.

 Map: - Go to the "Find your Dealers" page.
      - Check map controls work.